barndollarmusic/vorch/README.md

-# Virtual Orchestra Guides, Presets, and Resources
+# Virtual Orchestra Guides, Templates, Presets, and Resources
 Put together by [Eric Barndollar](https://barndollarmusic.com).
 These are free to use &amp; share, with feedback and improvements appreciated!